Hi, what do you want to do?

 Reading + Keyboarding= Success

-Students practice their keyboarding skills.
-For this typing lesson, students use interesting stories to practice their skills.
+Learners practice their keyboarding skills.
+In this typing lesson, students use interesting stories to practice their skills.
 They practice throughout the semester and then monitor their improvement.

 Curated OER